Bhakkha

 Bhakkha is prepared by lightly soaking milled rice in water and massaging with palms.
 It is then sieved to separate sand grain sized pieces.
-The sieved rices grains is lightly compacted in a bowl and steamed.
-Traditionally, the steaming is done in a clay pot.
+The sieved rice grains is lightly compacted in a bowl and steamed.
+Traditionally, the steaming is done in a clay pot for 30 seconds or a minute depending upon the temperature of the water.
 It is served in breakfast or as a snack with freshly prepared tomato pickle.